-I am a research assistant and PhD student at the Bielefeld University of Applied Sciences and the Otto-von-Guericke-University Magdeburg.
-My research interest is in the field of robotics, especially human-robot interaction (HRI) in the context of smart home environments.
+I am a research assistant at the Bielefeld University of Applied Sciences and my research interest is in the fields of computer vision, machine learning and human-robot interaction.

-Currently, I am developing new interaction methods to allow non-expert users the interactive restriction of their mobile robots’ workspaces in human-centered environments.
-The restriction areas cannot be directly recognized by the robot’s on-board sensors and/or require explicit knowledge of a human.
-Therefore, an interaction process between human and robot is necessary to incorporate human needs in the mobile robot’s navigation framework.
-For example carpets should by circumvented to avoid navigation errors or certain rooms should not be entered due to privacy concerns.
-My research focuses on questions of (1) how can certain user interfaces be employed to restrict a mobile robot’s workspace in a traditional home environment, (2) how can a smart home environment improve the interaction process and (3) how can a combination of robot and smart environment (network robot system) learn from user interactions and apply the knowledge in future interaction processes.
-You can find relevant publications and some exemplary videos on our project’s website.
+During my doctoral studies at the Otto-von-Guericke-University Magdeburg, I developed new interaction methods to allow non-expert users the interactive restriction of their mobile robots’ workspaces in human-centered environments.
+These restriction areas cannot be directly recognized by the robot’s on-board sensors and/or require explicit knowledge of a human.
+Therefore, an interaction process between human and robot is necessary to incorporate humans’ preferences in the mobile robot’s navigation framework.
+For example, carpets should be circumvented to avoid navigation errors or certain rooms should not be entered due to privacy concerns.
+My research focused on questions of (1) how can certain user interfaces be employed to restrict a mobile robot’s workspace in a traditional home environment, (2) how can a smart home environment improve the interaction process and (3) how can a combination of robot and smart environment (network robot system) learn from user interactions and apply the knowledge in future interaction processes.

 Previously, I worked in a research project on fall and activity recognition in a smart home environment.
 It is based on a small wearable device that is attached to the user’s waist.
 My activities involved the development of the hardware and the implementation of machine learning algorithms on the resource-limited hardware.
 The activity recognition system was successfully integrated into an intelligent environment to react on the current user’s activity.

 - IoT-Lab at Bielefeld University of Applied Sciences: https://www.iot-minden.de/teams/dsprute/

 - Researchgate: https://www.researchgate.net/profile/Dennis_Sprute